LordLumineer/CustomStreamElementsWidget/README.md

 # StreamElements custom widgets

+This is the DEVELOPMENT Repository, it may contain bugs, and is not meant to be used as is.

 Feel free to use them, but please credit me if you do so.
 I've done them on my free time, and am NOT (really/yet/maybe never) a professional programmer, so it may not be the best code you've ever seen, but it *works*.